Heinrich-Curtis/SmoothstackTraining/Day19/README.txt

 Program that uses lambdas to try and solve an n-body problem INSTALLATION INSTRUCTIONS
 -----------------------------------------
-Navigate here, run make, run executable
+Navigate here, run make, run executable.
+The program will run for about a minute and then produce output.json with the bodycount and ips data.

 STATUS
 --------------------------------------------